 The important thing is that you stay cool for reassurance.

 During the 1st trimester, your job is to research how the baby is developing.
 When you know the answers, you can field any questions!
-You can also participate in the relentless conversations about ‘what the baby is growing now’.
+You can also participate in relentless conversations about ‘what the baby is growing now.’

-Give assurances that you are up to the task by kicking off discussions about where the baby is going to sleep and what items you need to think about buying after the first scan.
+Give assurances that you are up to the task by kicking off discussions about where the baby will sleep and what items you need to think about buying after the first scan.

 There is a danger that the excitement will be too much and you will both want to tell everyone as soon as possible!
 Try not to, just in case.
 Try to wait for the 2nd trimester for that.